 We offer a travel advice service for our registered patients to help you stay well whilst you are abroad.

-It is important that you leave plenty of time for this aspect of your travel preparations – we recommend a mininum of 6 weeks.
+It is important that you leave plenty of time for this aspect of your travel preparations - we recommend a mininum of 6 weeks.
 We are unlikely to be able to help you if you leave it later than this.
 In these circumstances you will need to make other arrangements by using a private travel clinic.
-Please obtain a travel clinic form from reception to complete to provide us with details of your trip.
+Please obtain a travel clinic form from reception or download a form here(Word format) or PDF format below & hand in at reception to provide us with details of your trip.
+Alternatively, if you have online access to your records you can complete an online travel questionnaire.
 Our practice nurse will review this using the latest travel health updates provided by Public Health England to decide what you require and you will then be informed.

 Please note that travel vaccines and antimalarial medications are not provided by the NHS.
 If you require these we will provide you with a private prescription to obtain them from a pharmacy and you will need to pay the full cost of them.
 We are unable to provide Yellow Fever vaccinations.
 Visit the NHS website for a list of licensed providers of the Yellow Fever vaccine.